roman-milk/roman-milk.github.io/stockingTales.md

  "It likely is," I nodded.

  "Well, that is definitely my cue to leave," he said, moving to me and kissing me for the first time.
-Report_Story #4